 The bill H. 3047 aims to amend the South Carolina Code of Laws by introducing a new offense related to the intentional release of balloons inflated with gas that is lighter than air.
 Specifically, it creates Section 16-11-705, which prohibits individuals from intentionally releasing, organizing the release of, or causing the release of such balloons, with certain exceptions for governmental purposes, hot air balloons that are recovered, and indoor releases.
 Violations of this section are classified as littering and are subject to penalties outlined in Section 16-11-700.
-Notably, children aged six years or younger cannot be charged under this new provision.
+Notably, children aged six years or younger are exempt from being charged under this new provision.

 Statutes affected: